What's it really like to study computer science at UQ?

-Ryan: And then the place where you interned, I guess, have found that you're talented and they wanted to keep you.
+Ryan: And then the place where you interned, I guess, found that you're talented and they wanted to keep you.

 Do you think the engineering mindset helped you to be a better problem solver than people from traditional fields?

-Holly: Yeah, I think the engineering problem solving mindset is very different to a lot of different professions, the way we approach problems and try to isolate details that don't matter from the details that we really need to focus on and to solve.
-I think that mindset, not just for cyber security but even day to day life, I find myself using those skills as well.
+Holly: Yeah, I think the engineering problem solving mindset is very different to a lot of different professions – the way we approach problems and try to isolate details that don't matter from the details that we really need to focus on and to solve.
+I think with that mindset, not just for cyber security but even day to day life, I find myself using those skills as well.